Evidence-Based Practice and Research Skills

 Anatomy, Physiology and Common Dental, Oral and Maxillofacial Conditions

 Compulsory Module – designation: Cert AVN (Dentistry) The aim of this module is to enhance the student’s critical knowledge of normal and abnormal anatomy and physiology of the skull, dentition and supporting structures.
 It will also develop the student’s ability to identify pathology during patient assessment, accurately document these findings on dental charts, and critically discuss potential veterinary treatments for a range of conditions encountered in general veterinary practice and referral settings.
+Having completed this module students will be able to share good practice and educate colleagues confidently in relation to all aspects of the module content.

 Veterinary Nursing Support for Dental, Oral and Maxillofacial Conditions

 Compulsory Module – designation: Cert AVN (Dentistry) The aim of this module is to enhance the specialist dental veterinary nursing skills of the student including the preparation, use and maintenance of a range of equipment.
 It will provide an opportunity for an appreciation of a systematic approach to the planning, management and evaluation of this specialist area of veterinary surgery and how this planning helps in optimal support of the patient and veterinary surgeon during treatment.
 As well as exploring the role of the veterinary nurse with surgical cases, the module will develop the student’s critical awareness regarding the range of oral homecare products and interventions available for use, including their proven efficacy in maintaining optimal oral health.
+Having completed this module students will be able to share good practice and educate colleagues confidently in relation to all aspects of the module content.

 Preparing to Teach in Veterinary Nursing